 Students take part in a team-based research project where they will work to develop solutions in their respective policy areas by conducting interviews with policy experts, review academic and policy reports, and other primary and secondary sources.
 At the conclusion of the program, each team presents their final product to the partnering organization.

-Through research and data visualization—using tools such as infographics, spreadsheets, and more—students will compile their findings into a slide deck and final report.
+Using research and data visualization tools such as infographics, spreadsheets, and charts, students will synthesize their findings into a professional slide deck and a written final report.

 Spots are limited and competitive.
 We encourage all interested USC students to apply.